Thomas170491/FilmFinder/README.md

 - `index.html`: The main HTML file that contains the structure of the web page.
 - `style.css`: The CSS file that contains the styling for the web page.
-- `index.js`: The JavaScript file that contains the logic for fetching data from the TMDb API and displaying the movie information.
+- `script.js`: The JavaScript file that contains the logic for fetching data from the TMDb API and displaying the movie information.
+- `helper.js : The JavaScript file that contains helper functions

 ## Technologies Used